speechbrain/speechbrain/recipes/REAL-M/sisnr-estimation/README.md

 * This model is developed to estimate source separation performance on the REAL-M dataset which consists of real life mixtures.

+* The REAL-M dataset can downloaded from [this link](https://sourceseparationresearch.com/static/REAL-M-v0.1.0.tar.gz).

+* The paper for the REAL-M dataset can be found on [this arxiv link](https://arxiv.org/pdf/2110.10812.pdf).

 * The model is trained with the LibriMix and WHAMR! datasets.
 You can download LibriMix by following the instructions [here](https://github.com/JorisCos/LibriMix).
 Instructions on WHAMR! can be found [here](https://wham.whisper.ai/)

 # How to Run